Summer and Fall Reflection

 This summer Marty Castriotta and Ellen Denny returned to camp staff and embodied their gifts as environmental educator extraordinares and land stewards, founders of Orchard Hill.

-What followed was a flurry, all ages and stages living community creation, with arts expression, sharing feelings, and always heartful exploration of the wild.
+What followed was a flurry, all ages and stages living community creation, with arts expression, sharing feelings, and always heartfelt exploration of the wild.

-Many of our leaders brought friends and artists from Baltimore and New York, interested to feel the hum of growing community.
+Many of our leaders brought friends and artists from Baltimore, New York and California interested to feel the hum of growing community.

 As the days rolled into each other a whole village was truly embodied in our lives.
 This went on for 5 weeks, culminating in the West African village camp where arts and music and friendship and love converged.